 SEO keywords are the most competitive in English, but in languages other than English, there is significantly less competition.
 This is natural as we’ve seen there is less content created in other languages than English.
 Therefore, if your site is multilingual, you open the door to rank for some of these less competitive keywords in other languages, helping to drive more traffic to your site.

-If you are ranking well for keywords in other languages, you are also likely to see an increase in Domain Authority (DA), which in turn could help you better rank for keyword in your domestic language, thus supporting your SEO efforts even more.
+If you are ranking well for keywords in other languages, you are also likely to see an increase in Domain Authority (DA), which in turn could help you better rank for a keyword in your domestic language, thus supporting your SEO efforts even more.

 6. A Cost Effective Alternative For Global Business

-Many business assume that the only way to expand globally is to open up shop in an international market.
+Many businesses assume that the only way to expand globally is to open up shop in an international market.
 This not only isn’t true, but it’s not the best approach to penetrate global markets.

 Creating a multilingual website allows businesses to “test the waters” and “dabble” in new markets without fully investing in a new team, allowing them to avoid the initial overhead cost of a physical presence in the international market.